Liturgy and Sacraments

 The Baccalaureate Mass is a beautiful liturgical ceremony offered in thanksgiving for the blessings God has bestowed upon the graduates and their families.
 Graduates participate in the academic procession with faculty and administrators and must wear their gowns but not their caps or hoods.

 Campus Ministry encourages student involvement as liturgical ministers in all of our community worship events and sacramental celebrations.
 Students are invited to be part of music ministry, or to serve as readers, communion ministers, acolytes, or hospitality ministers.
-Recruitment and training sessions are offered at the beginning of each semester.
-For more information or to volunteer contact Campus Ministry at 305-899-3650.

 Rite of Christian Initiation for Adults (RCIA)

+The Rite of Christian Initiation of Adults, or RCIA, is a journey that women and men take who are interested in becoming a full member of the Catholic faith community.
 RCIA is available for students interested in preparing to receive the Sacraments of Baptism, First Communion (Eucharist), and Confirmation.
 This process is one marked by prayer, inquiry, instruction, and reflection culminating in the Sacraments of Initiation on Holy Saturday, the eve of Easter Sunday.
 RCIA Classes meet on campus once a week beginning the 3rd Week of October.
 Classes will finish at the end of the Spring Semester before final exams.
 Meeting days will be determined based on the candidates’ schedules.

 Lent at Barry University

 In the Roman Catholic Church, Ash Wednesday is the first day of Lent, the season of preparation for the resurrection of Jesus Christ on Easter Sunday.
 During Mass, the ashes which give Ash Wednesday its name are distributed.
 The ashes are made by burning the blessed palms that were distributed the previous year on Palm Sunday; many churches ask their parishioners to return any palms that they took home so that they can be burned.

-Palm Sunday of the Lord’s Passion- Palm Sunday commemorates the triumphal entry of Jesus into Jerusalem to celebrate the Passover.
+Palm Sunday commemorates the triumphal entry of Jesus into Jerusalem to celebrate the Passover.
 It is celebrated the Sunday before Easter.
 Palms are blessed and distributed before Mass.

 The Easter Triduum, marking the days of Jesus’ passion and resurrection, is the most important time of the church year.
 It begins with the evening Mass of Holy Thursday, reaches its high point in the Easter Vigil, and closes on Easter Sunday evening.

-Easter Sunday Mass- Easter is the greatest feast in the Christian calendar.
+Easter is the greatest feast in the Christian calendar.
 On this Sunday, Christians celebrate the resurrection of Jesus Christ from the dead.
 For Catholics, Easter Sunday comes at the end of 40 days of prayer, fasting, and almsgiving known as Lent.
 Through spiritual struggle and self-denial, we have prepared ourselves to die spiritually with Christ on Good Friday, the day of His Crucifixion, so that we can rise again with Him in new life on Easter.